salesforce/lwc-rfcs/text/0000-module-resolution.md

 Web Components are composed of multiple pieces (CSS, HTML and JS) and there is no canonical or standard way to bundle them natively yet.
 Although there are several proposals to standarize the way by which each of these pieces can interoperate and be integrated in the future (see [CSS modules](https://github.com/w3c/webcomponents/issues/759), [HTML templates](https://github.com/w3c/webcomponents/issues/839)), we must build a future-proof, standards compliant way to do so while we help the standardization pieces to land.

-Even when all these pieces become available (and without going into too much detail here), it is likely that we will have to do some preprocessing or bundling anyway, which mean that we will have to take over the resolution one way or another - whether at build time to collapse multiple pieces in on, or at runtime by using import-maps with some extra semantics on top.
+Even when all these pieces become available (and without going into too much detail here), it is likely that we will have to do some preprocessing or bundling anyway, which means that we will have to take over the resolution one way or another - whether at build time to collapse multiple pieces in on, or at runtime by using import-maps with some extra semantics on top.
 Moreover remember that a give package might contain many components (1:N) relationship, so we'll always have to have a configuration on where to find those components.

 To summarize: We will always need an abstraction layer which dictates where a particular module specifier must be resolved from (adapted to different host environments).